-In the event hosting industry, rarely anything goes according to plan, it doesn’t matter if it’s Crossfit’s one-thousandth event or a high school first.
+In the event hosting industry, rarely anything goes according to plan.
 Whether it’s CrossFit and their thousandth event or a local high school’s first event, you’ll quickly learn that in the event industry, anything rarely goes according to plan.
 It’s easy to get caught up in the idealism of the event, thinking it will pan out exactly as desired.
 But the reality of stress and anxiety sets in the minute fly balls head in from left field.

 “Are The volunteers are here yet?”